tailtq/tailtq.github.io/_posts/2022-02-18-streamlit-a-fast-way-to-build-web-applications.md

 But in some ways, Software Engineers might find it inconvenient because it is extremely hard to customize the CSS, JS, and add extra components.
 New components built are also separated in different iframes.
 Once I got frustrated when I tried to add a pop-up to Streamlit, then gave up and found another approach to solve the same problem.
 Adding a class to the HTML might sound easy at first but it's impossible.

 So if you want to build a small application using the supported components without customization in style, Streamlit is a great library to use.
 Otherwise, you should find other libraries code or delve into the Front-end world if possible.

+That is the end of the story.
+I will write more posts like this whenever I learn something new.
+Thanks for reading.